EfeAbul/Multi-Thread-Game/README.md

 ## Notes

-- All monster threads start simultaneously and move randomly.
+- All monster threads start simultaneously and move towards the player.
 - The game ends when a monster gets close enough to the player's character.